 Do I need to have a specific research specialization or know what my thesis/dissertation topic will be at the time of my application?

 While some students already have a research specialization at the time of their application, we do not require this, and those with an already established research plan do not have an advantage over those without one.
 It is very natural for students to find their scholarly niche only as a result of the courses they take after entering the program.
 In many cases, in fact, a student who enters the program with a clear idea for the thesis or dissertation ends up selecting an entirely different topic.

-Are the GREs required for admission into the musicology division?
+Are the GREs required for admission into the Musicology Academic Area?

 We do not require GRE scores for admission to either the M.A. or Ph.D. in musicology.
 High GRE scores, however, may qualify a student for a university-wide fellowship.

-Is there anything else about Catholic University’s musicology program that you would highlight over similar programs?
+Is there anything else about Catholic University’s Musicology Academic Area that you would highlight over similar programs?

-One important benefit of the Catholic University musicology program is our small size; we are a tight-knit, vibrant community of scholars who support and encourage each other, without the competitive and often cutthroat atmosphere found at many of the larger schools.
+One important benefit of the Catholic University Musicology Academic Area is our small size; we are a tight-knit, vibrant community of scholars who support and encourage each other, without the competitive and often cutthroat atmosphere found at many of the larger schools.
 Our colloquium series is also more extensive than that found at many schools, providing weekly access to visiting scholars and the most recent developments in musicological research.
-While the musicology division is a distinct community within the School of Music, we are also fully integrated into the school and University at large, which offers a wide variety of performance options, as well as options to take courses and/or pursue minors in other departments of the University, as well as at other schools in the Consortium of Universities of the Washington Metropolitan Area.
+While the Musicology Academic Area is a distinct community within the Departments of Music, we are also fully integrated into the school and University at large, which offers a wide variety of performance options, as well as options to take courses and/or pursue minors in other departments of the University, as well as at other schools in the Consortium of Universities of the Washington Metropolitan Area.
 Our location in Washington, D.C., is also a tremendous benefit, providing access to such important research institutions as the Library of Congress, the Smithsonian Institution, and the National Archives.
 For more information on the musicology division, please visit our website.